woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topkinematics/figure1a.rst

+.. _figure_1a:

 Figure 1.a
 ----------

-Figures depicting the transverse momenta distribution of spectator and resonance tops.
+A collection of figures depicting the **transverse momenta** distributions for spectator and resonance tops with various injected resonance mass points.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^